 Snarky Tea Ingredients

 One of the best ways to get to the bottom of these questions is to dive straight into these teas’ ingredients.
 There’s not much in the way of outside ingredients, and there are no claims of weight loss, so we’ll have to focus on the general quality and health benefits of each.

 Here, we’ll break down each product and the main tea/ingredients used to find out what the medical and science communities have to say.

 The name says it all; drink it for a comfortable and relaxing night’s sleep.
 It contains green Rooibos, which is used for its calming effects on stress.
 It’s said to reduce inflammation and is available in coconut and fruit flavors, which we think is pretty f**king awesome.

 Green Rooibos – Aspalathus linearis leaves are used to make herbal tea or Bush Tea, which is popular in South Africa.
 Green Rooibos is processed differently than Red Rooibos, by not undergoing the oxidation process – leaving them in their natural form.

-Rooibos is rich in antioxidants and is used to help protect the heart.
+Rooibos is rich in antioxidants and is used to help protect the heart, per PLOS One.

-This gluten-free rosy black tea claims to bring a sweetness to its flavor accompanied by a nice aroma.
+This gluten-free rosy black tea claims to bring sweetness to its flavor, accompanied by a pleasant aroma.
 Rose tea is also rich in antioxidants called polyphenols.